Come visit us at

-Your learning experience is complemented by a field placement opportunity in the culinary industry.
+Your learning experience is complemented by a first-year field placement opportunity in the culinary industry.
 Students work at restaurants, hotels, long-term care homes, banquet and golf course facilities and more, applying their skills from the classroom on the job.

 Students have the opportunity to advance their skills and learning through local, provincial and national skills competitions.
 These learning-intensive events see them prepare a range of dishes on fixed timelines and with specific guidelines and expectations.
 In addition, there are international travel opportunities including Faculty-Led Classroom Abroad (FLCA) initiative through international travel opportunities.
 These include travel to Peru or Italy for a week-long ‘Gastronomy’ tour, learning about cuisines in local culinary schools.

 All learning experiences come together in the fourth semester with a unique capstone project.
-Working in small teams, students create, develop, test and produce their own unique recipes, which are professionally photographed and then compiled in a program cookbook, created by a Graphic Design student.
+Working in small teams, students create, develop, test and produce their own unique recipes, which are then photographed and compiled in a program cookbook, created by a Graphic Design student.

 From student-focused special events, to employment in Bistro ’67, to special projects, there are countless opportunities for students to further their learning beyond the labs.